 Take some time to answer the following questions to assist you in choosing a study abroad program.

 - Why do you want to study abroad?
-You may want to learn about another culture, to enhance your education, or to improve language skills.
+You may want to learn about another culture, to enhance your education, to improve language skills, or to impact your career trajectory.

 - Where do you want to go?
 Why?